openMF/mifos-gazelle/docs/LOCALDEV.md

 `--restore` re-applies the original JSON backup and deletes the backup file.

-> **Operator reconciliation:** The in-cluster PaymentHub operator reconciles Deployments periodically and will revert k8s-direct patches.
-Scale it down while developing:
+> **Operator reconciliation:** The in-cluster PaymentHub operator reconciles the 19 `PaymentHubDeployment`-managed components periodically and will revert k8s-direct patches to *those*.
+Scale it down while developing one of them:
 > ```bash
 > kubectl scale deployment ph-ee-operator -n paymenthub --replicas=0
 > # ... develop ...
 > kubectl scale deployment ph-ee-operator -n paymenthub --replicas=1
 > ```
-> Alternatively, run the operator locally (see **Running the Operator Locally** below).
+> This does **not** apply when patching the operator itself (`paymenthub-operator` in the table below) — its own Deployment is applied directly by `paymenthub.sh`, not reconciled by anything, so nothing reverts a patch to it.

 ---